goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

     github_url = f"https://github.com/login/oauth/authorize?client_id={CLIENT_ID}&scope=read:user&state={state}&redirect_uri={redirect_uri}"
     webbrowser.open(github_url)
 ```
-The `state` value is automatically generated just like in the web app version.
+The `state` value is a random string, similar to the web app version.

 ### Authorization Server Sends Authorization Code
-When the user grants authentication to the app, the server will generate an authorization code and include it and the `state` generated by the app in the callback url causing it to look similar to this
+When the user grants authentication to the app, the server will generate an authorization code and include it and the `state` generated by the app in the callback url.
+This callback url structure will be like this

     http://127.0.0.1:{port}/callback?code=RANDOM_STRING&state=RANDOM_STRING

 After constructing the url, the server will redirect to it.
-One problem though, unlike the normal web app which is within the purview of the browser, this app is a terminal app and can't just be redirected to.
+One problem though, unlike the normal web app which is within the purview of the browser, this app is a terminal app and can't just be redirected to it.
 Luckily, there is a solution!
 The solution is for the app to listen on its selected port until it gets the redirection request.
-The server shouldn't run indefintely else it blocks.
+The server shouldn't run indefinitely else, it blocks.
 Once it receives the request, the server should close.
 Apart from allowing the rest of the code to execute, it also prevents subsequent, maybe harmful requests from coming in.

 In python, you can accomplish this with the inbuilt [http.server](https://docs.python.org/3/library/http.server.html#module-http.server) module.
 Here's an example